jefflinse/clic/README.md

 If you often find yourself writing shell scripts or similar to make calling and testing various web services and cloud resources easier, Handyman is for you.
 Handyman lets you define a hierarchy of command line tools using a simple YAML or JSON configuation file.

-Handyman is built around the concept of commands, each of which is handled by a command provider.
-Providers define what happens when a command runs, such as executing a local command, calling a REST endpoint, interacting with a cloud resource, and so forth.

 ## Installation

-The easiest way to install handyman is via homebrew:
+The easiest way to install Handyman on macOS is via homebrew:

 ```bash
 $ brew install jefflinse/handyman/handyman